 Did you know that J. Gibson McIlvain sells plywood?
 It came to my attention recently when visiting customers that this was not a well known fact.
 Certainly hardwoods is where our legacy lies with hundreds of years in that market, but we decided to jump into plywood several years ago to offer some alternatives to our customers.
-Despite plywood's popularity, users tend to know very little about … [Read more...] about Types of Hardwood Plywood & Core Comparisons
+Despite plywood's popularity, users tend to know very … [Read more...] about Types of Hardwood Plywood & Core Comparisons

 With the trade embargo lifted on Myanmar, Teak lumber buying is set to get very confusing very quickly with many new suppliers entering the market.
 It is still unclear whether this will lower the barrier to entry for those looking to get into the Teak game, but it is a safe bet that with the Myanmar government already talking about banning exports, many players will try to get into the … [Read more...] about Things to Look For When Buying Teak Lumber